 Although vitamin K is abundant throughout the food supply, it can also be found in supplement form as well.
-Vitamin K tablets are available and are often combined with other nutrients, such as calcium, magnesium or vitamin D. It is also usually present in most multivitamins as well.
+Vitamin K tablets are available and are often combined with other vitamins and nutrients, such as calcium, magnesium or vitamin D. It is also usually present in most multivitamins as well.

 Vitamin K supplements commonly use synthetic forms of vitamin K1 or vitamin K2.
 Studies show that these are well-absorbed in the body, but MK-7, the synthetic form of vitamin K2, has a longer half-life and remains active in the body for longer.
 (10)

 If you do decide to take a vitamin K supplement, the amount you need may vary based on your age and gender.
 Here are the current established adequate intakes for vitamin K according to the National Institutes of Health: (11)

 - 9–13 years: 60 micrograms/day

 - 19+ years: 120 micrograms/day for males, 90 micrograms/day for females

 History of Vitamin K